kevinyokutran/robotframework-selenium2library/README.rst

 Proxy configuration
 '''''''''''''''''''

-If you are behind a proxy, you can use ``--proxy`` command line option or set ``http_proxy`` and/or ``https_proxy`` environment variables to configure ``pip`` to use it.
-If you are behind an authenticating NTLM proxy, you may want to consider installing `CNTML <http://cntlm.sourceforge.net>`__ to handle communicating with it.
+If you are behind a proxy, you can use the ``--proxy`` command line option or set ``http_proxy`` and/or ``https_proxy`` environment variables to configure ``pip`` to use it.
+If you are behind an authenticating NTLM proxy, you may want to consider installing `CNTML <http://cntlm.sourceforge.net>`__ to handle communication.

 For more information about ``--proxy`` option and using pip with proxies in general see: